-(o) Consolidation
+(p) Consolidation

-The Company consolidates entities in which it has a controlling financial interest based on either the variable interest entity (VIE) or voting interest model.
+The Company consolidates entities in which it has a controlling financial interest based on either the VIE or voting interest model.
 The Company is required to first apply the VIE model to determine whether it holds a variable interest in an entity, and if so, whether the entity is a VIE.
 If the Company determines it does not hold a variable interest in a VIE, it then applies the voting interest model.
 Under the voting interest model, the Company consolidates an entity when it holds a majority voting interest in an entity.

-All material intercompany accounts and transactions have been eliminated in consolidation.
+All intercompany accounts and transactions have been eliminated in consolidation.